-- You must have been covered under the Plan at the time the healthcare item or service was requested or provided, as applicable; - The adverse benefit determination must not relate to your failure to satisfy the requirements for eligibility under the terms of the Plan; - You must exhaust the Plan's internal claim and appeal procedures (described above) unless You qualify for an expedited external review as described below or unless these procedures down and appeal procedures (described above) unless You qualify for an expedited external review as described below or unless - these procedures are deemed exhausted as a result of the Plan's failure to strictly adhere to the internal claim and appeal procedures described above; and You must provide all the information and forms required to process an external review.

-2. Timing for Filing an External Review
+- You must have been covered under the Plan at the time the healthcare item or service was requested or provided, as applicable; - The adverse benefit determination must not relate to your failure to satisfy the requirements for eligibility under the terms of the Plan; - You must exhaust the Plan's internal claim and appeal procedures (described above) unless You qualify for an expedited external review as described below or unless these procedures are deemed exhausted as a result of the Plan's failure to strictly adhere to the internal claim and appeal procedures described above; and - You must provide all the information and forms required to process an external review. - 2.
+Timing for Filing an External Review